SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 facts combined make it of some possible concern, though given the low frequency not enough to stop using the vaccine.

+There is no similar signal with Pfizer/BioNTech, Moderna, or J&amp;J vaccines currently widely used in the US.
+Nor is a similar signal with the AZ/OX vaccine seen in the UK.
+It seems nobody really knows for sure that something real is happening, but anecdotally it's concerning.

 It _might_ be a rare event worth diverting younger women to another vaccine, or it _might_ all be a case of lack of multiple hypothesis test correction.
 It's passed beyond my complexity limit and beyond my competence to have an opinion, in accordance